AlexGalhardo/farm-nestjs-api/README.md

 ## API Requests

-- You can see the HTTP Requests references inside folder [rest-client/](rest-client/)
+- You can see and use the HTTP Requests references inside folder [rest-client/](rest-client/)

+## OpenAPI Documentation (using Swagger)

-- You can also see  API documentation in: <http://localhost:3000/docs>
+- You can also see  API documentation in: <http://localhost:3000/api-docs>

 ## License